 The United States' military has evolved over the last half-century.
 The realignment from a conscripted force to an all-volunteer force was a strategic decision with significant impacts.
 The introduction and increased utilization of the Total Force concept, decades of continuous operations, and the recent transition to a focus on great power competition provide good reasons to understand the evolution of the all-volunteer force and ask questions regarding the future effectiveness of a volunteer style structure.
-This course is aimed to provide a historical analysis of the evolution of the all-volunteer force organizational structure.
+This course is aimed to provide a historical analysis of the evolution of the all-volunteer force and assess the impacts associated with an all-volunteer force organizational structure.
 The course focuses on the political and military decisions influencing the military structure over the past sixty years.
 Readings and discussions will provide clarity on the reason for establishing an all-volunteer force, uncover benefits and disadvantages to an all-volunteer force, and provide context for projections about the future structure of the United States' military.